Table of Contents Show

 Focusing too much on the priceFocusing too much on the price

 Every seller wants a good price, but there is always far more to the deal than just the price when selling a home.
 This is important when dealing with multiple offers, as the highest bidder may not be the best deal.
-You need to closely examine the financial qualifications of each buyer and see who is a more sure bet.
+You need to carefully examine the financial qualifications of each buyer and see who is a more sure bet.
 If deadlocked on a price, try to get creative and look for other areas that can give you some wiggle room—perhaps adding or dropping a few contingencies, adjusting the timeline, or looking, at closing costs, to name just a few.

 Using the wrong numbersUsing the wrong numbers

 Studies of real estate sales over five years in Alachua County, Florida, found that when homeowners asked for a specific, non-rounded price – say, $694,500 instead of $700,000 – they sold their properties faster for a price closer to their initial offer.
 This tactic has been seen to work to stay away from round numbers when setting a price.
 Negotiate to win, avoid the typical seller’s mistakes we have covered.